Nikon: Film cameras

 In January 2006, Nikon announced the discontinuation of all but two models of its film cameras, focusing its efforts on the digital camera market.
-It continues to sell the fully manual FM10, and still offers the high-end fully automatic F6.
+It continued to offer the fully manual FM10 and the high-end F6 after the restructuring; both models still appeared in Nikon's film-camera lineup in 2019.
 Nikon has also committed to service all the film cameras for a period of ten years after production ceases.